Sam Todd (footballer)

-Sam Todd is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Derry City.
+Sam Todd is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Bohemians.

 Career

 Youth career

 Todd grew up in Carndonagh, County Donegal, and attended Carndonagh Community School.
 He signed for the Derry City academy in 2015, and played for their under-19 team in the truncated 2015, 2016, and 2017 seasons.
 He represented his school nationally in FAI Schools competition, scoring the winning goal as they defeated St. Eunan's College to lift the Dr. Tony O'Neill Senior Ulster Cup in February 2017.
 Todd appeared on the bench for the Derry City senior squad throughout the 2017 season without making a first-team appearance.

 Finn Harps

 Todd joined League of Ireland First Division side Finn Harps on loan in January 2018.
 He made his professional debut in March 2018 against Shelbourne.
 He appeared 26 times in the league that season, scoring 4 goals as Finn Harps reached the promotion play-offs.
 He went on to appear in both legs of both play-offs, clinching promotion to the Premier Division.
 Todd joined Finn Harps on a permanent basis in December 2018.
 He remained first-choice centre-back for the club over the following 2 seasons in the Premier Division.